 Toubkal (المنتزة الوطني لتوبقال) is the highest mountain in Morocco, located in the Toubkal National Park.
 At 4,167 meters (13,671 ft), it is also the highest peak of the Atlas Mountains, Morocco, North Africa in the entire Arab world, down to Ethiopia.
 The mountain is located about 63 km south of the city of Marrakesh in the Tubkal National Park.

 For climbers, it is “the most popular mountain destination in the Atlas Mountains.”

-The first ascents to the mountain are not recorded, and on June 12, 1923, the Marquis de Segonzac, Vincent Berger and Hubert Dolbeau were the first Europeans to reach the top.
+The first ascents to the mountain are not recorded, but on June 12, 1923, Marquis de Segonzac, Vincent Berger and Hubert Dolbeau were the first Europeans to reach the top.

 The usual starting point is the village of Imlíl (إمليل) in a valley that stretches north from Tubkal.
 In Imlíl, at an altitude of 1780 m, the road from Asní (أسني) ends, where buses run from Marrakesh (about 50 km; the remaining 17 km to Imlíl can be reached by car or taxi).